 Skilled welders purchase the Hobart wire welder when they want a reliable portable welding set.

-Beginner welders who can stretch their budget buy this Hobart Handler 140 MIG Wire Welder because they know it will help them weld rather than hinder them while they are learning.
 Should you go Hobart and get the Hobart 140 MIG welder?
 My answer is that if you have the budget you should.